-- Running Contests on Influencers’ websites (check out a recent Digital Authority Partners Contest here)
+- Running contests on influencers’ websites.
+Check out this recent Digital Authority Partners Contest.

 - Create a joint event, podcast, webinar or video with your influencers and post details on social media, your blog and your influencer’s digital outlet.

-This infographic gives you a 2 minute elevator pitch on the key influencer personas you can engage with.
+This infographic gives you a two minute elevator pitch on the key influencer personas you can engage with.

 Influencers are authority figures in a specific industry that command a large online following.
-For example – you are a travel agency.
-Every travel blog on the internet is a potential influencer you should attempt to get in touch with.
+For example, if you are a travel agency, eery travel blog on the internet is a potential influencer you should attempt to get in touch with.